SysKitTeam/docs-spconsultant/faq/troubleshooting/sql-server-unavailable.md

 ## Solution

-The user running the snapshot needs to be granted rights to connect to the server for which this exception appears.
+The user running SPDocKit Snapshot Wizard or SPDocKit PowerShell needs to be granted rights to connect to the server for which this exception appears.

 Here is how to do it: